idanariav/personal-website-docusaurus/blog/find-your-frequency-insight.md

 ---
 UUID: 20250807080333
 Created: '2025-08-07 08:03'
-Modified: '2025-08-07 08:03'
+Modified: '2025-08-31 06:33'
-Version: 1
+tags:
+  - control
+  - environment
+  - stillness
 Medium:
   - Obsidian
   - Medium
 Description: >-
   we have to listen to our environment, understand how it works. feel the flow of reality, to not resist it forcefully, rather adjust yourself to it
-tags:
-  - control
-  - environment
-  - stillness
 ContentStatus: Published
+excalidraw-plugin: parsed
+excalidraw-autoexport: png
 excalidraw-open-md: true
 excalidraw-export-dark: false
 excalidraw-export-transparent: false
+Version: 1.01
-aliases: null
+aliases: []
-excalidraw-plugin: parsed
-excalidraw-autoexport: png
-draft: true
+draft: false
 slug: find-your-frequency
 date: 2025-09-02T00:00:00.000Z
 SiteProcssed: true
 ---

-# find your frequency
+# Find Your Frequency

 Are you struggling to find enough hours in the day to chase your dreams?
 What if the secret lies not in relentless hustle but in harmonizing with life's natural rhythm?
 Discover how aligning your efforts with reality can transform your mindset and lead to greater fulfillment.

 ![Find your frequency (insight).webp](/posts/find-your-frequency-insight.webp)

 <!-- truncate -->

 I often wish there were more than 24 hours in a day.